 However, this offense becomes a felony if a defendant has a prior conviction within the last 5 years for other specific firearms crimes.
 Possible consequences in these cases can include a few years in the Colorado Department of Corrections, as well as fines of up to $100,000.

 Adams County Firearms Attorney

 Anyone accused of unlawful firearm use in Colorado should proceed carefully.
 Your record, reputation, and rights are in jeopardy.
-We have over 40 years of combined experience successfully representing clients facing firearms charges in Colorado.
-Perhaps you didn't know the weapon was loaded at the time or discharging it at the specif time / place was lawful.
+We have decades of combined experience successfully representing clients facing firearms charges in Colorado.
+Perhaps you didn't know the weapon was loaded at the time or discharging it at the specific time / place was lawful.
 Nevertheless, contact our office by phone or using our consultation form.
 We offer same-day jail visits, affordable fees, and also flexible payment plans for those facing gun-related charges throughout Colorado.

 So, if you or someone you know is facing a weapons charge in Colorado, be smart.
-Contact the strategic criminal lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the strategic criminal lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.